mas-bandwidth/netcode/STANDARD.md

     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

-Each of the encrypted packet types have their own data that is written to the encryption portion of the packet.
+Each of the encrypted packet types have their own data that is written to the encrypted packet data portion of the packet.

 _connection denied packet_: